0114 222 0819

 |Research Associate/Trial Manager

-Lizzie Coates joined the School of Health and Related Research in 2012, following completion of her PhD and subsequent work as a researcher in central government.
-Lizzie is currently the manager of the NIHR funded DAFNEplus Programme Grant and has experience of managing a range of different research studies in academia and government.
-Lizzie's research interests include research utilisation in policy and practice, qualitative research methodology, process evaluation and healthcare technology.
+Lizzie is a Generalist Adviser in the Research Design Service for Yorkshire and Humber.
+Based at the University of Sheffield, Lizzie joined the School of Health and Related Research in 2012 following completion of her PhD and subsequent work as a researcher in central government.
+Lizzie is currently working as qualitative researcher on a number of NIHR funded studies, and has experience of a range of studies in academia and government.
+Lizzie's research interests include knowledge mobilisation, using qualitative research to develop and evaluate complex interventions and healthcare technology.

 0114 222 1725